All Episodes

 It never.

-And so their desire or their thought to counter it is to go full tilt left wing, because they believe there are far many more liberals in America and progressives than there are conservatives.
+And so their desire or their thought to counter it is to go full tilt left-wing because they believe there are far many more liberals in America and progressives than there are conservatives.

 And they still believe it.

-And of course, if you want to look at relative audiences for things, you can you can disprove many of these silly ideas that the left has about the composition of the body politic in this country.
+And of course, if you want to look at relative audiences for things, you can disprove many of these silly ideas that the left has about the composition of the body politic in this country.

-He and Kit Carson got along like you would not believe Kit would go with me sometimes when I used to appear on MSNBC.
+Kit would go with me sometimes when I, I used to appear on MSNBC.

-Chris Matthews, one time guest hosted this program.
+Chris Matthews, one-time guest hosted this program.

-I know that was eons ago, but in the midst of all that, we haven't changed here.
+I mean, just to show you, just to illustrate, I know that was eons ago, but in the midst of all that, we haven't changed here.

 I have not changed who I am.